 Not as much as you might think.
 We typically need a single 2hr meeting with a client to get enough technical information to write the report for HMRC.
 I spent 20 years working as an engineer so I can speak the same language as your technical staff.

-During that meeting we will agree a simple list of the numbers needed to do the calculations which can be sent to me by your financial people.
-After that, the process is handled by us and your accountant, with your only role being to approve the final submission and decide how to spend your tax refund!
+During that meeting we will agree a simple list of the numbers needed to do the calculations which can be sent to us by your financial colleagues.
+After that, the process is handled between ourselves and your accountant, with your role simply being to approve the final submission and decide how to spend your tax refund!

 What sort of activities will qualify?

-You have to set out to make an advance using science or technology, which is a very broad definition, where most companies involved in electronics and software design will find a significant part of what they do qualifies.
-Advances can be in either products or processes, so for example a redesign of a product such that it has the same functionality but now costs half as much to manufacture would qualify.
+You have to set out to make an advance using science or technology, which is a very broad definition.
+As an example, most companies involved in electronics or software design will find a significant part of what they do qualifies.
+Advances can be in either products or processes, so it is likely that a redesign of a product such that it has the same functionality but now costs half as much to manufacture would qualify.

 One important allowable cost is that of subcontractors, where the R&D tax credit can significantly reduce the project cost.